23verse/pier/README.md

 # The source codes behind the PiER

-## @ Introduction
+## @ Overview

 > The [PiER](http://www.genetictargets.com) is web-based facilities that support ab initio and real-time genetic target prioritisation through integrative use of human disease genetics, functional genomics and protein interactions.

->  By design, the PiER features two facilities: elementary and combinatory.
-The elementary facility is designed to perform specific tasks, including three online tools: `eV2CG`, utilising functional genomics to link disease-associated variants (particularly at the non-coding genome) to core genes likely responsible for genetic associations; `eCG2PG`, using knowledge of protein interactions to ‘network’ core genes and additional peripheral genes, producing a ranked list of core and peripheral genes; and `eCrosstalk`, exploiting the information of pathway-derived interactions to identify highly-ranked genes mediating the crosstalk between molecular pathways.
+By design, the PiER features two facilities: `elementary` and `combinatory`.

+> The elementary facility is designed to perform specific tasks, including three online tools: [eV2CG](http://www.genetictargets.com/e/V2CG), utilising functional genomics to link disease-associated variants (particularly at the non-coding genome) to core genes likely responsible for genetic associations; [eCG2PG](http://www.genetictargets.com/e/CG2PG), using knowledge of protein interactions to ‘network’ core genes and additional peripheral genes, producing a ranked list of core and peripheral genes; and [eCrosstalk](http://www.genetictargets.com/e/Crosstalk), exploiting the information of pathway-derived interactions to identify highly-ranked genes mediating the crosstalk between molecular pathways.
 Each of elementary tasks giving results is sequentially piped to the next one.

-By chaining together elementary tasks, the combinatory facility automates genetics-led and network-based integrative prioritisation for genetic targets at the gene level (`cTGene`) and at the crosstalk level (`cTCrosstalk`).
+> By chaining together elementary tasks, the combinatory facility automates genetics-led and network-based integrative prioritisation for genetic targets at the gene level ([cTGene](http://www.genetictargets.com/c/TGene)) and at the crosstalk level ([cTCrosstalk](http://www.genetictargets.com/c/TCrosstalk)).

 >  A tutorial-like booklet, made available [here](http://www.genetictargets.com/PiERbooklet/index.html), describes step-by-step instructions on how to use.